hoelk-f/smart-city-urban-heat-monitoring/README.md

 ## Docker

-The provided Dockerfile builds the Angular app with a base href of `/smart-city-urban-heat-monitoring/` and serves the compiled files with Nginx.
+The provided Dockerfile builds the Angular app with a base href of `/smart-city-urban-heat-monitoring/` and serves the compiled files using [Caddy](https://caddyserver.com) as a reverse proxy.
 To run the application with Docker, use the included Compose file:

 ```